Spatial labels on volumes

 for figure in ann.spatial_figures:

-# load the spatial geometry first
+# load the spatial geometry first, if not already loaded

 api.volume.figure.load_sf_geometry(figure, key_id_map)

-# option 1: convert to python Trimesh object
+# Option 1: python Trimesh object

 mesh = sly.volume.volume.convert_3d_geometry_to_mesh(figure.geometry)

-# option 2: export to file
+# Option 2: export to STL/OBJ file

-out_path = str(figure.geometry.sly_id) + ".stl" # or ".obj"
+out_path = figure.geometry.sly_id + ".stl" # or ".obj"

 )